 The MPLAB PICkit5 is slightly more expensive, around €120.00.
 It can power the target system and be used to program targets offline.
 Similar to the SNAP, it comes without cables or adapters.

-A classic hardware debugger is Atmel-ICE, which costs roughly €250.00, including cables and adapters.
-I bought mine from Waveshare, who offers much better deals.
+A classic hardware debugger is Atmel-ICE, which used to cost roughly €250.00, including cables and adapters.
+I bought mine from Waveshare, which offers much better deals.
 They use the original PCB and then produce their own enclosure and cables.
 The enclosure is made from aluminium and looks more durable than the standard enclosure.
 The only drawback is that the squid cable terminals that I got are numbered the wrong way (from 0 to 9 instead of from 1 to 10).
 Most recently, Microchip has lowered the price for these debuggers to less than €100.

 Available embedded debuggers